 DMFCs are mostly used for small units and devices in integrated systems because they use a liquid fuel with a high energy density that is easy to distribute.
-PEMFCs are better for high-power systems because of their higher power density.
-Applications of small high-temperature fuel cells are limited to auxiliary power units that are in frequent use, and therefore they will not be dealt with further in this chapter.

 PEMFCs for portable generators do not differ much from the large PEMFCs used in stationary and transport applications.
 However, PEMFCs that are to be integrated into small electronic devices, need to be specially designed for miniaturisation.

-Fuel cells for portable applications have the advantage that the cost per kW is much less important than for stationary and transport applications.
+Fuel cells for portable applications have the advantage that the cost per kW is much less important (not a barrier to market introduction) than for stationary and transport applications.
 They are usually only required to have relatively short lifetimes, typically of the order 2,000 hours.
 This makes them suitable for rapid market introduction.
 Fuel cells do not create new applications for portable equipment, but they can improve the practical value of existing devices.
 As battery replacements, for instance, fuel cells can increase the operating time of electronic and electrical equipment.
-In portable generators they eliminate the noise and emission characteristics of internal combustion engines.